pydata/xarray/doc/internals/how-to-create-custom-index.rst

 Wrap index data as coordinate data
 ----------------------------------

-In some cases it is possible to reuse the index underlying object or structure as coordinate data and hence avoid data duplication.
+In some cases it is possible to reuse the index's underlying object or structure as coordinate data and hence avoid data duplication.

 It is the case of ``PandasIndex`` and ``PandasMultiIndex``, where we can